(

 Paid ads scale what works, and if you have the right backend, they will work for more offers than cold email and LinkedIn.

-As long as you’re targeting is niche, but in particular:
+As long as your targeting is niche, but in particular:

 • Online training & communities